gadicohen93/action-grounding/MATS_APPLICATION.md

 When a customer service AI tells a user "I've escalated your case to a human representative" without calling the escalation tool, does the model internally "know" it lied?
 This question matters for AI safety: if deployed agents maintain internal representations of their actual actions separate from their narratives, those representations could potentially be monitored.

-We investigate whether language models maintain internal "action-grounding" representations — knowledge of whether they performed an action, distinct from what they claim in text.
-Using a healthcare customer service agent with tool-calling capabilities, we find preliminary evidence that (1) models systematically claim actions they didn't take, and (2) linear probes can extract the ground truth from internal activations, even when the model's narrative is false.
+We investigate whether language models maintain internal "action-grounding" representations — an internal signal that tracks whether a tool was actually invoked in the model's output trace, independent of narrative claims.
+Using a healthcare customer service agent with tool-calling capabilities, we find structured evidence that (1) models systematically claim actions they didn't take, and (2) linear probes can extract the ground truth from internal activations, even when the model's narrative is false.

 **Limitations upfront:** Results limited to a single model (Mistral-7B-Instruct-v0.2) in one domain (customer service).
 LLM-based claim labeling introduces uncertainty.
 Position analysis incomplete.
-Steering experiments inconclusive.
+Steering interventions showed variable effects.
 These findings are preliminary, not definitive.

 ---